You finally became a blogger and have already published your first blog post? That’s great.

 Indexing your blog posts in the Search console might make more sense while your blog is still fresh.

-The reason for this is that for new blogs, it usually takes longer until contents are indexed and are ranking.
+The reason for this is that for new blogs, it usually takes longer until content is indexed and ranking.

 For established blogs, indexing and ranking of content is much much faster.